Obituary of Lawrence Carr

 He and Melberne enjoyed square dancing, seeing the States in their American Clipper motor home, and traveling the world.
 They especially enjoyed being with their family, whom they loved with all their hearts.

 Larry was known for his sense of humor, integrity, kindness, and wisdom.
 He was a lifelong learner, using his iPad for science research and email.
 In his later years, he enjoyed watching the Mariners and the Seahawks play.
 He was a devoted husband, father, grandpa, and “Papa.”
 He was honored in a celebration on his 100th birthday, with many friends, neighbors, and relatives in attendance.

 Larry is predeceased by his wife Melberne, his eldest daughter Beverly (John) Martin, his grandson Keith Martin, and his siblings Merritt Carr and Irene Downs.

-He is survived by his daughters Janice (Bill) Frank and Carolyn (Henry) Muller, his six grandchildren, almost six great-grandchildren, and several nieces, nephews, and cousins.
+He is survived by his daughters Janice (Bill) Frank and Carolyn (Henry) Muller, his six grandchildren, almost seven great-grandchildren, and several nieces, nephews, and cousins.

 The family is grateful to Larry’s two caregivers, Laurie Carroll and Barbara Feathers, for their devotion and loving care the last few years of his life.

 As per his wishes, there will be no services.
 His family will gather at Heather Meadows, Mt.
 Baker and plant a tree to honor him later in the summer.